spoorn/media-to-ascii/README.md

 ### Windows

-TBD

-Highly recommend using WSL2 - allowing a Linux subsystem with a terminal to run on Windows: https://learn.microsoft.com/en-us/windows/wsl/install.
+Currently only supported through WSL2 - allowing a Linux subsystem with a terminal to run on Windows: https://learn.microsoft.com/en-us/windows/wsl/install.

 Then you can follow the Ubuntu setup above.